writetome51/object-in-browser-storage/README.md

 An abstract TypeScript/JavaScript class representing an object or array
 stored in the browser's `localStorage` or `sessionStorage`.
 The choice of
 `localStorage` or `sessionStorage` must be decided by a subclass using
 the `storageType` argument in the constructor.
-The item in storage is
+The stored object/array is
-identified by a unique string `this.key`.
+identified by a unique string `this.key` and stored as a `key:value` pair.
+When you call the constructor, if the `key` argument is a string that
+isn't empty and the `value` argument is not undefined or null, the item
+will be stored immediately.
+Else, the item won't be stored until you call
+`this.set()`.

 Note: this only works when run in a browser environment.